 This is a pretty hefty book!

-It is a complete guide to affiliate marketing and, in fairness to the book, it does cover everything.
+The book is billed as being a ‘complete guide to affiliate marketing,’ and, in fairness, the book does cover everything.

 - Planning and research

 - Link building

 PLUS so much more!

 That’s an awful lot of in-depth information to squeeze into one book, especially when you take into consideration that there have been whole books written about each of those topics in isolation.

 Now, because the author covers everything, that makes the book really good.
 But, on the flip side, because the book covers everything, it also makes it really bad!